guillaumegenthial/guillaumegenthial.github.io/_posts/2017-03-24-sequence-tagging-with-tensorflow.markdown

 ## Using the trained model

 For the local softmax method, performing the final prediction is straightfoward, the class is just the class with the highest score for each time step.
+This is done via tensorflow with :

 ```python
 labels_pred = tf.cast(tf.argmax(self.logits, axis=-1), tf.int32)
 ```

 For the CRF, we have to use dynamic programming, as explained above.
 Again, this only take one line with tensorflow!

-Pay attention that we make the prediction for only one sample!
+> This function is pure 'python', as we get as argument the `transition_params`.
+The tensorflow `Session()` evaluates `score` (= the $ s_t $ ), that's all.
+Pay attention that this makes the prediction for only one sample!

+> The Viterbi decoding step is done in python for now, but as there seems to be some progress in contrib on similar problems (Beam Search for instance) we can hope for an 'all-tensorflow' CRF implementation anytime soon.

 ```python
 # shape = (sentence, nclasses)